-Remember this is a handmade product and some extra care should be taken to ensure your RŪPAHAUS purchase remains a treasured possession for years to come.
+Remember this is a handmade product and some extra care should be taken to ensure your RŪPAHAUS purchase remains a treasured possesion for years to come.

 At RŪPAHAUS, everything is made from 100% natural fibre textiles to ensure optimal bonding of the dye to the fabric, thereby producing beautiful saturated colours.
 Natural dye process produces a unique look to the material and inconsistencies in shading of the fabric should not be viewed as faulty.

-Finally, damp places should be avoided when storing RŪPAHAUS textiles and it is preferable that you place your garment in our dust bags provided for each purchase or on a hanger ready to be tucked away for next time.
+Damp places should be avoided when storing RŪPAHAUS textiles and it is recommended that you place your garment in our dust bags provided for each purchase or on a hanger ready to be tucked away for next time.